wjang96/wjang96.github.io/about.md

 ---

 ## About
 **Hello!
-Welcome to my blog!** This is a space where I document new learnings, share data engineering & analytics related codes and concepts with data enthusiasts!
+Welcome to my blog!** I am currently working as a Senior Data Analytics Engineer.
+This is a space where I document new learnings, share data engineering & analytics related codes and concepts with data enthusiasts!
 <br><br>

 <br>